-Total joint replacement is a surgical procedure where part or all of an arthritic or damaged joint are removed and replaced with a metal, plastic or ceramic prosthesis.
-The prosthesis is engineered to replicate the movement of a regular, healthy joint.
+Total joint replacement is a surgical procedure where part or all of an arthritic or damaged joint is removed and replaced with a metal, plastic or ceramic prosthesis.
+The prosthesis is engineered to replicate the movement of a normal, healthy joint.

 More than 1 million total joint replacements are performed each year.
-Hip Replacement and knee Replacement are the most commonly performed joint replacements.
-Replacement surgery can be performed on other joints, including ankle replacement, elbow replacement, shoulder replacement, and wrist replacement.
+Hip replacements and knee replacements are the most commonly performed joint replacements.
+Replacement surgery can also be performed on other joints, including the ankle, elbow, shoulder, and wrist.

 What is a joint?

-There are several different types of joints in the body.
-A joint is where the ends of two or more bones meet.
+A joint is the point at which two or more bones meet.
 The knee is considered a “hinge” joint, because of its ability to bend and straighten like a hinge found on a door.
-The shoulder and hip are “ball and socket” joints, where the rounded end of a bone fits into a cup-shaped area of another bone.
+The shoulder and hip are “ball and socket” joints, where the rounded end of a bone fits into the cup-shaped area of another bone.

-Many conditions can cause joint pain and disability, causing patients to consider joint replacement.
-In most cases, joint pain is caused by damaged cartilage lining the ends of the bones (articular cartilage) from arthritis, a fracture, or another condition.
+Many conditions contribute to joint pain and disability, inducing patients to consider joint replacement.
+In most cases, joint pain is caused by damaged cartilage lining the ends of the bones (articular cartilage) from arthritis, a fracture or another condition.

 Where does the surgery take place?

 Total joint replacement surgery may take several hours.
-The procedure is performed in a hospital or our TCO surgery center.
+The procedure is performed in a hospital or TCO’s ambulatory surgery center.